AdobeDocs/create-embed-sdk/src/pages/components/quick-action.md

 # Save your users time with one-click editing

-Adobe Express Quick Actions turn multi-step image and video editing tasks into one-click edits made directly on your site
+Adobe Express quick actions turn multi-step image and video editing tasks into one-click edits made directly on your site

 <AnnouncementBlock slots="heading, text, button" className="announcement-embed-editor quick-action snap"/>

 ### Professional quality results in a snap

-Frequently used design workflows, such as remove background or resize image, are turned into one-click Quick Actions powered by Adobe Photoshop and Adobe Premiere Pro.
+Frequently used design workflows, such as remove background or resize image, are turned into one-click quick actions powered by Adobe Photoshop and Adobe Premiere Pro.

 [Learn more](https://developer-stage.adobe.com/embed-sdk/docs/guides/quick_actions/)